Seismology101/Notebook/book/Programming_Environment/Coding_Tools_file/Iterm2-Zsh.md

 $ sh -c "$(curl -fsSL https://raw.githubusercontent.com/robbyrussell/oh-my-zsh/master/tools/install.sh)"
 ```

-This command creates the `~/.oh-my-zsh` directory, downloads oh my zsh to this directory, generates the default ZSH configuration file `~/.zshrc`, and backs up the old configuration to a file like `~/.zshrc.pre-oh-my-zsh`.
+This command will create the `~/.oh-my-zsh` directory, downloads oh my zsh to this directory, and generates the default Zsh configuration file `~/.zshrc`.
+The backup of the old configuration will be moved to a file like `~/.zshrc.pre-oh-my-zsh`.